 What Can I Do With a Criminal Justice Degree?

-What Will I Learn in a Criminal Justice Degree?
+What Will I Learn in a Criminal Justice Degree Program?

 Pursuing a career in criminal justice starts with studying for a Bachelor of Science in Criminal Justice.
 While earning this degree, students will learn the foundations of criminal justice and criminology, like the roles of law enforcement, courts and corrections.
 Prospective students also learn about how social, political and economic factors affect crime and criminal behaviors, as well as how they shape criminal justice policy responses.